New Entries At Bottom

 - PC: Personal Computer

-- WEB BROWSER: Software which enables your PC to access webpages on the Internet
+- WEB BROWSER: Software which enables your PC or internet device to access webpages on the Internet

-- SOFTWARE: A Program that runs on a computer made from "invisible magnetic code" stored on Hard Drives, CDs, Floppy Discs
+- SOFTWARE: A Computer Program that runs on a computer or other device made from "invisible magnetic code" stored on Hard Drives, CDs, Floppy Discs Etc. also referred to as an Application or App

-- PROGRAM: A set of Instructions written in various Languages that cause certain specific processes to take place on a computer, web Browser, webpage etc.
+- PROGRAM: A set of Instructions written in various Languages that cause certain specific processes to take place on a computer, web Browser, webpage or other device etc.

 - WEB SERVER: A large powerful computer that runs a Program at an Internet site that makes webpages at that site available to Browsers across the Internet